TimonPost/quinn-ffi/README.md

 internal static extern QuinnResult read_stream(ConnectionSafeHandle handle);
 read_stream(MyCreatedHandle)
 ```

-A `Handle` is a pointer for the FFI layer, and any pointer given to a particular `external` function ought to be pointing to memory of that type.
 In C#, `ConnectionSafeHandle` is a [SafeHandle][SafeHandle] which wraps a pointer.
-A `Safe Handle` in C# and `Handle` in Rust are used as two sides of the same coin.
-This allows the pointer to be shared from rust to C# and back again.
+A `Safe Handle` in C# and `Handle` in Rust are both pointers wrapped by some type.
+Any pointer given to a particular `external` function ought to be pointing to memory of a particular `Handle` type.

 There are several other types that implement similar semantics: `Ref`, `RefMut` which are respectively an imutable and mutable pointer to a resource allocated by C#.
 Finally, there is `Out` which points to allocated memory in C# with the intention of initializing it in Rust.
 This allows us to work with the C# `out` were the called function initializes the calling function its state.

 ### [Callbacks][callbacks]